The Truths & Myths Behind Medical Bankruptcies

 Can you lose your house due to medical bills?

 Even though it’s possible to lose your home due to unpaid medical bills, it’s unlikely.
 That’s because a medical creditor doesn’t have a mortgage secured by a claim on your home, making it much harder to foreclose to collect what you owe.
 However, a creditor who follows all the legal requirements could make that happen.

 Do medical bills ever go away?

 By good luck, medical debt is dischargeable in bankruptcy.
 One can qualify for a Chapter 7 case under the means test, which calculates whether the debtor can afford to make payments using their income and expenses.
 In fact, if the means test is not passed, the debtor can file a Chapter 13 for a 3–5-year repayment plan.

-In some circumstances, it’s worth it for patients to negotiate payment arrangements with medical creditors instead of presenting medical bankruptcies cases.
-However, if the debtor can’t get any satisfaction from working with creditors, either Chapter 7 or Chapter 13 are the next step.
+In some circumstances, it’s worth negotiating payment arrangements with medical creditors instead of presenting medical bankruptcies cases.
+However, if the debtor can’t get any satisfaction from working with creditors, either Chapter 7 or Chapter 13 is the next step.